altocodenl/TODIS/readme.md

 - Distributed and parallel: consistency.
 Scalability with that assured is trivial (throw more nodes in), except for the "inside api" problem that Hickey points out.

 understanding CAP: when distributed surface (distributed as amenable to experiencing partitioning) receives data, it either rejects (rejection as the lack of upating and also reading, indicating that that's not data) and presents/maintains consistency, vs remains available and has either temporary or permanent inconsistency. consistent system, in a partition does not present or update state, only stores it.

+Consistency is not about enough resources or not, it is about locking a part of the dataspace until an operation is done.

 ### Quality